Disclosure and Agreement for Certificates of Deposit

 K. Conflicts/Disputes Regarding Account

-If we receive an actual or potential claim from a third party or legal owners regarding your account, any funds in your account, transactions involving your account, or conflicting instructions or claims from authorized signers or persons claiming to be authorized signers, we may, in our discretion, freeze your account and not honor any further transactions on the account until the claim is resolved, or we may, at our discretion, choose not to pay out any money from your account until we receive consistent instructions from all parties or a court order, all without liability to us.
+If we receive an actual or potential claim from a third party or legal owner regarding your account, any funds in your account, transactions involving your account, or conflicting instructions or claims from authorized signers or persons claiming to be authorized signers, we may, in our discretion, freeze your account and not honor any further transactions on the account until the claim is resolved, or we may, at our discretion, choose not to pay out any money from your account until we receive consistent instructions from all parties or a court order, all without liability to us.
 We may also, without liability to you, close the account and issue a check made payable to you and each joint owner or you and each claimant, as we deem necessary, or we may interplead the funds into court.
 We may charge interest on any loss at a rate not to exceed the maximum legal rate.
-You agree to reimburse us for any loss, interest expense, costs or other expenses including, without limitation, reasonable attorneys’ fees and the costs of litigation (to the extent permitted by law) that we incur as a result of any dispute involving your account, and you authorize us to deduct any such loss, interest expense, costs, or other expenses from your account without prior notice to you.
+You agree to reimburse us for any loss, interest expense, costs or other expenses including, without limitation, reasonable attorneys’ fees and the costs of litigation, arbitration, or other dispute resolution (to the extent permitted by law) that we incur as a result of any dispute involving your account, and you authorize us to deduct any such loss, interest expense, costs, or other expenses from your account without prior notice to you.
 This obligation includes any dispute between you and us involving the account and situations where we become involved in any dispute between you and an authorized signor, another joint owner, or a third party takes action with respect to the account that causes us, in good faith, to seek the advice of counsel, whether or not we actually become involved in a dispute.

 (back to top)